 The app works best on smartphones running Android 9 or later.

 Use with incompatible phones or tablets

 While the app may run on incompatible phones (i.e. hardware/software combinations other than those listed above), some features may not be available.
-For example: 1) the app will run on iPhone 5 and earlier, but will not automatically count steps as the accelerometer hardware required to do is not included in iPhone 5; 2) the app will run on smartphones that do not have Bluetooth Low Energy v4.0, but will not be able to wirelessly acquire data from Bluetooth blood pressure monitors or weight scales.
+For example: 1) the app will run on iPhone 5 and earlier, but will not automatically count steps as the accelerometer hardware required to do is not included in iPhone 5; 2) the app will run on smartphones that do not have Bluetooth Low Energy v4.0, but will not be able to wirelessly acquire data from some sources.

 Manual entry of step count, blood pressure and weight data is always available for those patients using incompatible phones.
 All other app features (e.g. education content, data entry for health measures, symptoms and exercise, review of goals set with the clinician) are also available on incompatible phones.

 Less than 200Mb over a 6 week cardiac rehabilitation program.
 That's less than 20 minutes of high definition video streamed using apps like YouTube, Facebook or iView (you can do the math too after reading this Reddit post).
 Our estimate of <200Mb assumes the app is downloaded once and used normally.

 What are the minimum system requirements for clinicians?